coronalabs/corona-docs/markdown/guide/programming/03/index.markdown

 end
 ``````

-Simply stated, this addition tells Corona to run a function when the transition completes.
+Simply stated, this addition runs a function when the transition completes.
 Inside the function, the only command we need is `display.remove( newLaser )` which removes the laser object from the stage.
 Beyond that, Lua's <nobr>built-in</nobr> garbage collection process will automatically free up memory that was allocated to the object.

 <div class="docs-tip-outer">
 <div class="docs-tip-inner-left">